 Vessel Sourcing Service

-SVC Marine provides vessel sourcing service for ship buyers, owners, investors and operators who need to find suitable second-hand vessels for purchase, charter project development, fleet expansion or replacement tonnage.
+SVC Marine provides vessel sourcing service for ship buyers, owners, maritime investors, operators and trading companies looking for suitable second-hand commercial vessels for purchase, fleet expansion, replacement tonnage or new shipping projects.

 Send Vessel Sourcing Request